Learn to identify market phases through historical patterns and understand why Bitcoin's cyclical nature may be evolving as the asset matures.

 There's growing evidence that Bitcoin's market structure is changing as the asset matures.
 The traditional "4-year halving cycle" narrative may be oversimplified:

 Bottom Line: While cycles still exist, rigidly expecting a "4-year cycle" may lead to timing errors.
-Focus on indicator signals rather than calendar dates.
+Indicator signals have historically been more reliable than calendar dates for identifying phase transitions.
 The drivers of cycles (liquidity, sentiment, holder behavior) remain relevant even as timing evolves.

 Explore the macro forces that drive Bitcoin cycles — from liquidity conditions to business cycle timing